CFA-Fintech/Resume-Classification-CNN/README.md

-# Midterm Assignment - Due Date, Thursday May 17 2018
+# Convolutional Neural Network for Text Classification in Tensorflow

 Use a Convolutional Neural Network to classify a text dataset, like one of [these](https://github.com/niderhoff/nlp-datasets).
-The more interesting the use case the better.
-Good documentation gets bonus points.
-Submit github links in the comment section.
-Good luck!

 ## Overview